omdl/omdl.github.com/docs/physical.md

 Definition of a widget in the workspace.
 The `<widget>` element can occur once or several times.

  *Attributes:*
-`@id` Unique identifier of the widget is represented by a link to the widget within a widget repository.
-This attribute is allowed to occur in the physical phase.
+`@id` Unique identifier of the widget is represented by a link to the widget within the workspace environment.
+This attribute is allowed to occur only in the physical phase.

 *Parent element:* `<workspace>`